A friend recently asked for my advice about landing a promotion.

 - Self-promotion can be seen as “playing politics.”

 But what if his peers take a more assertive approach?

-I see two holes in this mindset:
+I see four holes in this mindset:

 - Ignoring that “self-confidence” is a critical hiring criterion for managers.

 Let’s look at each to see why your work won’t always speak for itself.

 How Bad Do You Want It?